Palo Alto Networks (NYSE:PANW) Updates FY 2022 Earnings Guidance

-Palo Alto Networks (NYSE:PANW) last released its quarterly earnings results on Sunday, August 22nd.
-The network technology company reported $1.60 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.44 by $0.16.
-The firm had revenue of $1.22 billion during the quarter, compared to analysts’ expectations of $1.17 billion.
-Palo Alto Networks had a negative return on equity of 10.65% and a negative net margin of 11.00%.
-Palo Alto Networks’s quarterly revenue was up 28.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $1.48 EPS.
-Sell-side analysts expect that Palo Alto Networks will post -1.55 earnings per share for the current fiscal year.

-In related news, President Amit K. Singh sold 5,500 shares of the stock in a transaction dated Monday, July 12th.
-The shares were sold at an average price of $391.50, for a total value of $2,153,250.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, EVP Nir Zuk sold 12,000 shares of the business’s stock in a transaction dated Thursday, July 1st.
-The shares were sold at an average price of $369.01, for a total transaction of $4,428,120.00.
+In other news, President Amit K. Singh sold 5,500 shares of the stock in a transaction dated Monday, July 12th.
+The shares were sold at an average price of $391.50, for a total transaction of $2,153,250.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, Director Mark D. Mclaughlin sold 1,500 shares of Palo Alto Networks stock in a transaction dated Friday, June 4th.
+The shares were sold at an average price of $353.13, for a total transaction of $529,695.00.
+Following the completion of the sale, the director now owns 56,537 shares in the company, valued at approximately $19,964,910.81.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 36,569 shares of company stock worth $13,721,751 over the last quarter.
-Insiders own 2.30% of the company’s stock.
+Insiders have sold a total of 36,569 shares of company stock worth $13,721,751 over the last ninety days.
+2.30% of the stock is owned by insiders.

 Palo Alto Networks, Inc engages in the provision of network security solutions to enterprises, service providers, and government entities.
 It operates through the following geographical segments: Americas; Europe, the Middle East, and Africa; and Asia Pacific and Japan.
 The company was founded by Nir Zuk, Rajiv Batra and Yu Ming Mao in March 2005 and is headquartered in Santa Clara, CA.